carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 ### Stacking dependent pull requests

-Carbon uses pull requests in the common, distributed GitHub model where you first fork the repository (typically into your own private GitHub fork), and then develop on feature branches in that fork.
+Carbon uses pull requests in the common, distributed GitHub model where you first fork the repository, typically into your own private GitHub fork, and then develop on feature branches in that fork.
 When a branch is ready for review, it is turned into a pull request against the main fork.
 This flow should always be where you start when contributing to Carbon and scales well even with